cdaddr/cow-blog/README.markdown

 ## TODO

-1. Port to the bleeding-edge ring branch of Compojure.
+1. Done: <s>Port to the bleeding-edge ring branch of Compojure.</s>

 2. There's no web interface to do certain things like add or edit categories; you must do it from the REPL.